 Chihuahuas get a pretty bad rap for being difficult to potty train.
 If you would like to train your Chihuahua pup efficiently, you need to take the right approach tailored to your specific dog.
 Obviously, the younger the Chihuahua is, the easier it will be to train.

 However, you can train a dog at any stage of life to go to the bathroom outside.
 Remember that Chihuahuas have much smaller bladders than many other dogs.
-Because they are so small, they do have to use the bathroom more frequently.
+Because they are so small, they have to use the bathroom more frequently.
 Let’s learn a little bit about different ways you can potty train your Chihuahua.

-Puppy Pad Training
+Puppy Pad Training a Chihuahua

 Puppy pad training is a very popular method for small breeds.
 Lots of people don’t have time to take out their small breed every single time they have to use the bathroom.
 After all, you have work, school, and all sorts of other activities on your schedule.
 You might even be cooking dinner and miss a cue that your dog needs to go outside.

 Having a puppy pad around provides a safe space for your dog to use the bathroom without you having to clean up any messes.
 Of course, puppy pads come with their pros and cons.
 Let’s look at some good things and not-so-good things about training your dog to use as puppy pads.

 To sum it all up, puppy pad training really depends on the dog and the owner.
 Puppy pads should not be an encouragement to use the bathroom in the house their entire lives.
 Unless you are in a predicament where you cannot take your dog outside regularly, puppy pads should be a short-term fix for a long-term solution.

 While it might sound peculiar, many toy breeds are taught to use litter boxes these days.
 Even though it’s a foreign concept for most, it can work out well compared to a puppy pad or outdoor training.